vtudn/211_petri_networks_application/README.md

 # petri_networks_application

-SCENARIO: Under a SARS pandemic where a huge lack of ICU beds occurs in city H, patients should consult specialists in the outpatient clinic of a hospital, we describe the course of business around a specialist in this outpatient clinic of hospital X as a process model, formally, we use Petri Net.
+**SCENARIO**: Under a SARS pandemic where a huge lack of ICU beds occurs in city H, patients should consult specialists in the outpatient clinic of a hospital, we describe the course of business around a specialist in this outpatient clinic of hospital X as a process model, formally, we use Petri Network - a special place/transition system that operates to describe processes.

-PACKAGE DESCRIPTION:
+**PACKAGE DESCRIPTION**:

 [ITEM 1] PATIENT NETWORK
 1) MAX: 10 patients in place wait.